openrails/openrails/Docs/Contributing.md

 Code style (placement of braces, etc.) is expected to follow the default Visual Studio rules; the [Microsoft .NET C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) provides a good basis for many aspects of this.

+Code should be consistent with the [Open Rails Code Guidelines](Code%20Guidelines.md).

 ### Architecture requirements

 Code should be well structured, with small methods performing a single key task (indicated by their name), and larger complex operations formed through calls to multiple smaller methods.